Olipear/Portfolio/src/pages/projects/project-1.md

       * Colour select areas would include the wording 'Full grain leather' in a subheading.

-      * 621 table would be included alongside the footstool, since it was designed to accompany the chair.

-      * Added in help text above the seat picker
+      * Added in help text above the seat picker.

       * The inclusion of the 621 table alongside the footstool, since it is a companion to the 620 chair.
   - heading: "Implementation "